OSInside/cloud-builder/doc/source/cluster_setup_from_scratch/runner_setup.rst

       and some less powerful machines.
 For package and/or image builds which are known to consume a lot of resources a runner group can be used that meets these requirements.
       That way the costs can be balanced.
-The selected free (no costs) instance type `t2.micro` used in the example above, is not sufficient for a production system.

 2. **Install {CB} on the runners**